MattDoesAThing/yuzu-wiki/Building-for-Linux.md

   - Fedora: `dnf install cmake`
   - Gentoo: `emerge dev-util/cmake`

-Note: depending on your distro, the version of CMake you get may not be whats required to build yuzu.
+Note: Depending on your distro, the version of CMake you get may not be what's required to build yuzu.
 Check with cmake --version.
 Version 3.5 or greater is required for you to be able to build!
 * [Clang](https://github.com/llvm-mirror/clang) 3.8 (optional build alternative)
   - Deb: `apt-get install clang libc++-dev` (in some distros, clang-3.8).
   - Arch: `pacman -S clang`, `libc++` is in the AUR.
 Use pacaur or yaourt to install it.